 Power cables cartel

-By decision of 2 April 2014, the European Commission fined eleven underground and submarine high voltage power cables manufacturers with approximately € 302 million.
+By decision of 2nd of April 2014, the European Commission fined eleven underground and submarine high voltage power cables manufacturers with approximately € 302 million.
 The procedure itself was initiated by an immunity application of ABB.
 According to the Commission, between February 1999 and January 2009 the exchange of price information and customer and market allocations between the parties involved in the cartel took place worldwide and in particular in the European Economic Area.

 With the exception of EXSYM (formerly SWCC Showa and Mitsubishi Cable), all of the above mentioned manufacturers have brought an action for annulment against the Commission’s decision.
-The European General Court (EGC) has upheld the fines imposed by the Commission in his judgments of 12 July 2018.
-Appeals were brought before the European Court of Justice (ECJ), which since the 14 November 2019 has rendered the first judgements and mostly dismissed the appeals.
+The European General Court (EGC) has upheld the fines imposed by the Commission in his judgments of 12 of July 2018.
+Appeals were brought before the European Court of Justice (ECJ), which since the 14th of November 2019 has rendered the first judgements and mostly dismissed the appeals.

 The areas of application of high voltage power cables are wide-ranging.
 For example, they can serve as power plant connections, cross-border connections of the transmission grids or municipal high voltage grids.
 They are used e.g. as power plants conncetions, crossborder connections for transmission grids and municipal high voltage grids.
 Thus, they can be found at industrial plants, offshore facilities, ports, airports and any high voltage power grids.